hazelcast/hazelcast-cpp-client/README.md

 }
 ```

-- A map-wide event is fired as a result of a map-wide operation.
+A map-wide event is fired as a result of a map-wide operation.
 For example, `IMap::clear()` or `IMap::evictAll()`.
-You should use the `EntryListener` type to listen these events.
+You should use the `EntryListener` type to listen to these events.
 A `MapEvent` object is passed to the listener function.

-Let’s take a look at the following example.
+See the following example.

 ```C++
 class MyEntryListener : public hazelcast::client::EntryListener<int, std::string> {